keskim1111/network-analysis/README.md

 - pickled df

-You can use one of the last cells in the notebook at `visualization/create_bar_plots.ipynb` to visualize results with bar plots graphs: for shanis file:
+You can use one of the last cells in the notebook at `visualization/create_bar_plots.ipynb` to visualize results with bar plots graphs. for shanis file:
 ```python